 When it comes to my makeup routine, let’s just say I have a very all-or-nothing approach.
-I’ve never mastered the minimal makeup look (though as someone who works in the beauty industry, I realize that’s rather absurd), and on any given day (usually Saturday and Sunday), you’ll find me completely barefaced: under-eye circles, freckles, and the inevitable blemish on full, unapologetic display.
+I’ve never mastered the "no makeup" makeup look (though as someone who works in the beauty industry, I realize that’s rather absurd), and on any given day (usually Saturday and Sunday), you’ll find me completely barefaced: under-eye circles, freckles, and the inevitable blemish on full, unapologetic display.

 Conversely, Monday through Friday (and an infrequent Saturday night), I’m completely made-up: foundation, blush, highlight, and roughly four coats of mascara—nothing short of the whole shebang.
-It’s a complicated relationship we have, makeup and I. And while I feel entirely myself when I go makeup-free, I also feel 100% at peace with my layers of foundation and lipstick.
+It’s a complicated relationship we have, makeup and I. And while I feel entirely myself when I go makeup-free, I also feel 100 percent at peace with my layers of foundation and lipstick.
 Interesting, then, how I struggle with the in-between.

 Maddening as it is, in my mind, it’s as if I’m saying uncle, willingly pulling out of the race to be perceived as beautiful, desirable, and effortlessly put-together—a cut-throat competition that haunts the female species.
-(One point for eye contact, two points for conversation, bulls-eye if you get their number or the promise of a date.)
+(One point for eye contact, two points for conversation, bull's-eye if you get their number or the promise of a date.)
 It’s almost as if by looking like I don’t care (i.e., not wearing a stitch of makeup), I actually don’t care.
 And it’s on days like this I find myself feeling lighter, happier, and significantly more spontaneous.

 Makeup-free, I’m not hurt or surprised if the cute guy at the grocery store doesn’t give me a side-eye or ask my opinion on two different peanut butters.
-But if I’m fully made up, I can’t lie, I’d be disappointed and feel as if in some way my appearance failed me—negating any previously secured points on my beauty scorecard.
+But if I’m fully made up, I can’t lie: I’d be disappointed and feel as if in some way my appearance failed me—negating any previously secured points on my beauty scorecard.

 Now, I completely realize this is a warped, twisted, and less-than-empowered line of thinking.
-And as much as I wish I could sit here and tell you I don’t care what new friends, co-workers, and swoon-worthy guys at the gym think of my appearance, I can’t.
+And as much as I wish I could sit here and tell you I don’t care what new friends, coworkers, and swoon-worthy guys at the gym think of my appearance, I can’t.
 I’m fully willing to ignore my collection of concealers and bronzers for errands, trips to the coffee shop, vacations home to my family, and a weekend run.
 But as soon as I venture into a situation where something feels at stake—a potential romantic connection or the progression of a new friendship—I crave a superficial shell of protection.

 What’s more, I know I’m not alone.
-From telling conversations I’ve had with co-workers, friends, and family over the years, there’s a unanimous, resounding sense of pressure—and even a certain degree of fear.
-On one hand, there’s a feeling that by conforming to these idealized standards of beauty and expectations (i.e., getting fully made-up for a something as objectively mundane as a night out), we’re somehow betraying our right as women to do, say, dress, and wear or not wear makeup in whichever way we please.
+From telling conversations I’ve had with co-workers, friends, and family over the years, there’s an unanimous, resounding sense of pressure—and even a certain degree of fear.
+On one hand, there’s a feeling that by conforming to these idealized standards of beauty (i.e., getting fully made-up for a something as objectively mundane as a night out), we’re somehow betraying our right as women to do, say, dress, and wear or not wear makeup in whichever way we please.

 Aside from dance competitions and recitals, in middle school, I didn’t wear much—if any—makeup.
-And, suffice to say, boys were never in the picture (despite the many other burgeoning middle school relationships).
+And, suffice to say, boys were never in the picture (despite the many other burgeoning middle school relationships forming around me).
 So when I entered high school, started wearing makeup, and began receiving attention from the likes of the football team, the connection computed like a math equation: Makeup led to attention, which then equated to a greater sense of self-worth.
 Shallow as it might seem, I was in high school and incredibly impressionable.
 What’s disturbing is that this initial realization from 2008 is still so deeply ingrained all these years later.
 Let's call it lesson one.